ACloudGuru-Resources/az-500/disk-encrypt/README.md

 ### Shut down machines

-* You will need your virtual machines for a later lab
+* You will need your virtual machines and key vault for later labs
 * Once encryption is complete, shut down the virtual machines to minimize cost